jasminesung/temperature-app-mobile/README.md

 # temperature-app-mobile

-A mobile app built with React Native to convert temperatures from Celsius for Fahrenheit, or vice-versa.
+A mobile app built with React Native to convert temperatures from Celsius to Fahrenheit, or vice-versa.
 Temperature conversion is done with an [HTTP Google Cloud Function](https://github.com/jasminesung/temperature-app-backend).

 To run the app locally:

 1. Run `npm install`.

 2. Run `npm start`.
-The app will be launched with Expo.

-You can use the app on your mobile device with the Expo app by clicking this [link](https://exp.host/@jasminesung1130/mobile). :D
+Click this [link](https://exp.host/@jasminesung1130/mobile) to run this app on your mobile device with Expo. :D